cognitory/codex/orbits/rustyspoon.md

 Create a `restaurant-view` before `app-view` that looks like the following (you can cut/paste most of it from `app-view`):

-!!!factor out a restaurant-view/core.cljs/6-7!!!
+!!!factor out a restaurant-view/0-!!!

-Now update `app-view` to be:
+Replace what you removed from `app-view` with:

-!!!factor out a restaurant-view/core.cljs/7-8!!!
+!!!factor out a restaurant-view/1-!!!

 @@@factor out a restaurant-view@@@